kampfer6/HomeBrew-Kampfer-Tweaks/README.md

 every feat and risking breakage or inconsistency depending on the load order or on the future updates that Haven might do to HomeBrew, this version should be more future-proof.

-Meaning that it doesn't matter how the feats and Longbows defined, what mod defines them, etc. It wouldn't matter if Haven suddenly decided to add 20 new feats or overwrite vanilla ones in some different way.
-It wouldn't matter if you pulled a mod that adds 200 new longbows to your load order (at least when it comes to this patch, anyway.
-Adding extra items in other mods will most likely come with them being unbalanced or inconsistent with Home Brew.
+Meaning that it doesn't matter how the feats and Longbows are defined, what mod defines them, etc. It wouldn't matter if Haven suddenly decided to add 20 new feats or overwrite vanilla ones in some different way.
+It wouldn't matter if you pulled a mod that adds 200 new longbows to your load order (at least when it comes to this patch, anyway - adding extra items from other mods will most likely come with them being unbalanced or inconsistent with Home Brew).